 If you are willing to work your nuts off, if you are willing to go all in, you can succeed online.

-In 2018, I will be launching Ditch Your Desk, the ultimate resource for aspiring digital nomads.
+I have just launched Ditch Your Desk, the ultimate resource for aspiring digital nomads.

-Here I will share in-depth case studies on what does and doesn’t work online.
+I share in-depth case studies on what does and doesn’t work online.
 Nothing held back and no strings attached.
 Love it or leave it, the choice is yours.

 I have proved to myself that I can travel the world with no money, I have proved to myself that I can conquer pretty much anything that is thrown at me, next up I want to prove to myself that I can make a million bucks online and teach others how to live a life of freedom along the way.